Frequently Asked Questions

 What checks will be made?

-A Housing Officer will visit to make sure that information provided is true and complete.
+We will check the information you give us to make sue that it is accurate.
+A Housing Services Officer will also visit to make sure that information provided is true and complete before an offer would be made.
 We want to understand what type of house you need and want and we will answer any questions you have about Blochairn.
 We can talk about what the Association provides as a landlord and what is expected of you as a tenant.

 What happens if I am made an offer?